grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/03 Grafana Cloud.md

 You have to set up the Grafana Cloud settings for each test that you want to export its test result metrics when running the test.

-There are two options to set up the Cloud APM settings in the test:
+Currently, there are two options to set up the Cloud APM settings in the test:

 - [Using the test builder](#configuration-using-the-test-builder)
 - [Scripting the k6 test](#configuration-in-the-k6-script)